-There has been no significant change in the financial or trading position of the Issuer or the Group since 30 September 2019 and there has been no material adverse change in the prospects of the Issuer or the Group since 31 December 2018.
+Other than as disclosed on pages 60 to 66, 84 and 103 to 110 of these Listing Particulars, there has been no significant change in the financial or trading position of the Issuer or the Group since 30 September 2019.
+There has been no material adverse change in the prospects of the Issuer or the Group since 31 December 2018.